one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 2. Make sure that you choose the **public IP address**, not the *Private IP address*, and then click on **Download RDP File**.
 3. Logon with your local credentials that you wrote down earlier.
 You may have to choose **More Choices** then **Use a different account** to enter your new set of credentials.
 4. When prompted click **No** on the Network Discovery blade.
-5. Hit the Windows Start button and then open PowerShell.
+5. Hit the **Windows Start** button and then open **PowerShell**.
 Enter the following to install the Active Directory Domain Service module:

     `install-windowsfeature AD-Domain-Services -IncludeAllSubFeature -IncludeManagementTools`
 6. Import the deployment modules by entering the following:

     `Import-Module ADDSDeployment`

+    *Note that PowerShell will quickly return as this command takes milliseconds to execute.*
 7. Promote your server to a domain controller by entering the following command.
-Don't forget to set the domain anmes problerly minding the quotes.
+Don't forget to set the **domain names properly** minding the quotes.

     `Install-ADDSForest -CreateDnsDelegation:$false -DatabasePath "C:\Windows\NTDS” -DomainMode “Win2012R2” -DomainName “yourdomain.com”
 -DomainNetbiosName *“YOURDOMAIN”* -ForestMode “Win2012R2” -InstallDns:$true
 -LogPath “C:\Windows\NTDS” -SysvolPath "C:\Windows\SYSVOL” -Force:$true`

+    *Write down your FQDN doman name for future reference.*

-8. Once you execute this, you will be asked to enter SafeModeAdministratorPassword – this is for the Directory Services Restore Mode (DSRM).
-Enter `Complex.Password`, and then retype to confirm  Once you set this password here Windows will finish the AD installation and configuration on your Windows Server based on the input provided.
+8. Once you hit enter you will be asked for the  SafeModeAdministratorPassword – this is for the Directory Services Restore Mode (DSRM).
+Enter `Complex.Password`, and then retype to confirm.

 9. Once Active Directory is installed your virtual machine will restart.

 ## Task 3 - Connect to the Domain Controller and create a user account

-1. Once DC01 has restarted connect to virtual machine and logon with your domain account by selecting **Microsoft Azure / Resource Groups / AD-ResourceGroup / DC01 / Connect**.
+1. Once DC01 has restarted connect to the virtual machine and logon with your domain account by selecting **Microsoft Azure / Resource Groups / AD-ResourceGroup / DC01 / Connect**.

 2. Make sure that you choose the **public IP address**, not the `Private IP address`, and then click on **Download RDP File**.
 3. Logon with the fully qualified domain credentials you wrote down earlier (e.g. yourname@yourdomain.com).
 You may have to choose __More Choices__ then **Use a different account** to enter your new set of credentials.

+    *Note that if you connected to the VM too quickly you will see the message "**Please wait for the Group Policy Client**" on your screen for several minutes.*
 4. When prompted click **No** on the Network Discovery blade.
 5. Within Server Manager, click **Tools** and then **Active Directory Users and Computers**.
 6. Expand the tree and select the **Users** Container.